 WHAT IS FACIAL RECOGNITION?

 Today we are well aware of the close relationship between facial recognition and artificial intelligence.
-Facial recognition is certainly among the most innovative and revolutionary technological inventions of our time, it is a biometric technique that serves to uniquely identify a person on the basis of his/her facial contours.
+Facial recognition, certainly among the most innovative and revolutionary technological inventions of our time in the field of ICT research, is a biometric technique that serves to uniquely identify a person on the basis of his/her facial contours.

 Among the most popular facial recognition techniques are generalised facial recognition and adaptive regional facial recognition, which work on the basis of the different nodal points of a human face and help in identifying the person.